platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 Add secrets for all environments in project variables using [the Console](../../administration/web/configure-project.md#variables) or the [CLI](../../administration/cli/_index.md).

-For example, you may need to set a variable to vary between production and other environments, such as API gateway credentials.
+For example, you may need to vary API credentials between production and other environments.
-You can set the non-production version as a project variable and then set a [variable specific to the production environment](#create-environment-specific-variables) to override it.
+To do so, set the non-production credentials as a project variable and then override these credentials for the production environment by setting a [variable specific to that environment](#create-environment-specific-variables).

 {{< codetabs>}}
 +++